 - Lack of features may disappoint power users

 If you want an app that provides the best email experience, customization, aesthetics and powerful features, then Mozilla Thunderbird is the only choice.
 It has better security options and more power under the hood than any of the email client listed above.
-And what’s more interesting is its open source nature which makes it possible for others to tweak it the way they want.
+And what’s more interesting is its open-source nature which makes it possible for others to tweak it the way they want.
 Starting from version 15, Mozilla also introduced the tabbed interface that further improved its navigation.
-In other words, Thunderbird is simply best in the business when it comes to desktop email clients.
+In other words, Thunderbird is simply the best in the business when it comes to desktop email clients.

 - Loads of power and customization features